mobily-enterprises/jsonreststores/README.md

 So when you write:

-    var Managers = declare( JsonRestStores, `JsonRestStores.SimpleDbLayerMixin`, {
+    var Managers = declare( JsonRestStores, JsonRestStores.SimpleDbLayerMixin, {

-You are creating a constructor function, `Managers`, mixing in the prototypes of `JsonRestStores` (the generic, unspecialised constructor for Json REST stores) and `JsonRestStores.SimpleDbLayerMixin` (which provides working methods actually implementing `implementFetchOne()`, `implementInsert(), etc.).
+You are creating a constructor function, `Managers`, mixing in the prototypes of `JsonRestStores` (the generic, unspecialised constructor for Json REST stores) and `JsonRestStores.SimpleDbLayerMixin` (which provides working methods actually implementing `implementFetchOne()`, `implementInsert()`, etc.).

 `SimpleDbLayerMixin` will use the `DbLayer` attribute of the store as the constructor used to create "table" objects, and will manipulate data with them.